 Elder care abuse looks like sexual abuse, physical abuse, emotional abuse, confinement, passive neglect, willful deprivation and neglect, and financial exploitation.
 The older you get the susceptible you are to getting abused in these ways, especially if you are experiencing cognitive degenerative diseases like Alzheimer’s.
 A wrongful death suit was filed against The Breakers of Long Beach by the family member of an 83-year-old woman who died of an infection while under the care of that facility.

-The lawsuit alleges elder abuse, negligence, negligent hiring and supervision, fraud and wrongful death.
-They allege that The Breakers at Long Beach negligently took care of the elderly woman but ignoring skin sore that was found on her body.
+The lawsuit alleges elder abuse, negligence, negligent hiring and supervision, fraud, and wrongful death.
+They allege that The Breakers at Long Beach negligently took care of the elderly woman but ignored the skin sore that was found on her body.
 This skin sore got worse and turned into a bacterial staph infection which resulted in her death.
-The family member who visited the elderly woman made complaints when she saw that the elderly woman was not being fed correctly, medicated correctly, and the facility was infested with cockroaches.
+The family member who visited the elderly woman made complaints when she saw that the elderly woman was not being fed correctly, or medicated correctly, and the facility was infested with cockroaches.
 Due to the lawsuit, amongst other allegations, the facility shut down.

 The tragedy of this story is that a family member died due to neglect of care.
 The upside of the story is that people who were living in the facility now have a chance to go somewhere else, somewhere with better more efficient care.
 If you are suffering from the wrongful death of a family member, do not feel at a loss.
 We are by your side.
 Our Long Beach wrongful death attorney at JML Law is here to bring justice to your loved one and compensation to you for the funeral expenses, medical expenses, and other expenses that come with losing a loved one.
 Call 818-610-8800 or click here for more information.